 - 3¼ cups white vinegar

-- ⅔ cup canning salt
+- ⅔ cup canning salt (available on Amazon)

 - about 10 medium pickling cucumbers

 - fresh dill, about 8-10 heads

 - Wash and sterilize 3 or 4 quart sized mason jars and the same amount of two-part canning lids.

 - Either slice or spear each cucumber.
 I like my slices to be about ¼ inch thick.

 - Slice the garlic into small pieces.